 As a participant in any Wesley training program you will be encouraged and expected to participate fully in the training and assessment process.
 You will have group and individual activities and assignments which need to be completed.
 Students are expected to ask questions if they do not understand some aspect of the content being covered.
 The sessions are interactive and meant for active participation.
 Participation in role plays and discussion is strongly encouraged.
 You will receive a curriculum.
 Every effort is required to follow the curriculum and it’s requirements for a successful outcome.

 All students are welcome to participate in a Wesley course.
-Pre-requisite : basic numeracy, literacy to Year 10 standard.
-Students participating in the Medical Computing course require basic keyboard skills.
+Pre-requisite : basic numeracy, literacy to Year 10 standard, basic keyboard skills, a computer, good internet and printer.
+Wesley is also able to assist with keyboard development.

 This Policy refers to WA Traineeships under the WA Department of Training and Workforce Development and trainees or employers.